Empowering Women in IRS

 Supporting Professional Advancement during the Childbearing Years

 The PMI VectorLink Project is committed to providing jobs to qualified staff, regardless of their gender.
 With spray campaigns happening annually in many of the project’s countries, work on PMI VectorLink can provide opportunities for professional growth as returning workers take on increasing levels of responsibility.
+To date, PMI VectorLink has hired more than 73,000 female seasonal workers to support vector control efforts.
+The percentage of women hired by the project continues to increase from 28 percent in the first year to 36 percent in 2021.
 The project is working with the National Malaria Control Program (NMCP) in each country to recruit and hire more women, ensuring a sustainable approach to gender-integrated IRS after the project ends.

 Mobile Payments Increase Women’s Economic Power

-The PMI VectorLink Project uses a mobile banking system for its seasonal workers, providing risk-free, safe and reliable payments.
-Facilitated by a mobile network operator, seasonal workers are able to access their money through a mobile phone SIM card.
+In 2015, the PMI AIRS Project implemented a mobile banking system in Zambia for its seasonal workers, providing risk-free, safe, and reliable payments.
+Facilitated by a mobile network operator, seasonal workers were able to access their money through a mobile phone SIM card.
 Mobile payments are helping to increase financial options and decision-making authority for workers, particularly women.
 With direct access to electronic funds, women now have more control over their money, allowing for independent financial planning, saving, and purchasing as the recipients can use the phones to manage their financial accounts including money deposits, transfers, and cash out.